fmaussion/habil2.0/_sources/ch01/introduction.md

 Change ([IPCC AR5](https://www.ipcc.ch/report/ar5/wg1/)).
 The RGI (a collection of glacier outlines complemented with attributes such as glacier type, hypsometry, etc.) fundamentally changed the way that regional and global glacier change assessments would be conducted {cite}`Pfeffer2014`.
-One of the first observational study to make use of this inventory was the "Reconciled Estimate of Glacier Contributions to Sea Level Rise: 2003 to 2009" by Gardner et al., 2013 {cite}`Gardner2013`, and it was followed by many others {cite}`Brun2017,Dussaillant2019,Shean2020`.
+One of the first observational study to make use of this inventory was the "Reconciled Estimate of Glacier Contributions to sea-level Rise: 2003 to 2009" by Gardner et al., 2013 {cite}`Gardner2013`, and it was followed by many others {cite}`Brun2017,Dussaillant2019,Shean2020`.
 The RGI also allowed scientists to compute new estimates of global glacier volume, better constraining their potential contribution to sea-level rise {cite}`Huss2012,Grinsted2013`.
 Finally, the RGI paved the way for the development of a wealth of glacier